Liz-Conway/MathsBuddy/README.md

 #### Documentation
 - README.md :  Comprehensive overview of the MathsBuddy website detailing how it works, what its features are, the technologies involved and all the design decisions that were made in creating this learning resource.
 - [Vision doc](documentation/MathsBuddy-Vision.docx) :  Business needs and feature list.

-- Site map :  Basic site map with prioritisation and categorisation of each page.

 #### Deployment
 This project is deployed to [Github Pages](https://liz-conway.github.io/MathsBuddy/)